Gekvengeful/Arma-souls-/README.md

 > -!!!- *In case of random FPS drop: You need to return in the mission lobby and rejoin in the match. *

-> -Ready module, if you write "ready" in game chat.
-You are teleported to your Team Leader.